MrunalThaware/open-ios/README.md

 ## Let's Start Programming now

-SDK operates in two different modes Sandbox and Production mode.
+SDK operates in two different modes Sandbox and Production mode. for both the enviroments Citrus PG Prerequisites key sets are different. keys from one enviroment wont work on other. so please make sure you are using correct set of keys
 During the developement you would always want to use the Sandbox mode. once you are done with your App development you can switch to production mode .

 To operate in Sandbox mode you need to change the `BaseUrl` from MerchantConstants.h to